philipturner/transimpedance-amplifier/README.md

 beforehand
 - Model 47 kΩ trimpot as turns w/ predicted resistance
 - 8 / 25 turns -> 20 turns -> 14 turns -> 14.5 turns
-Show 5 major parameters on bottom left of screen:
+- Use "..." for text of parameters that are changing via tuning Show 5 major parameters on bottom left of screen:
 - Just say R_bandwidth, will be sum of fixed and trim Bottom right of screen: